1 July 2022

 What not to outsource

 Don’t outsource work that is integral to the business or strategic in nature.
-Agencies and freelancers can help you execute or complete specific tasks, but they can’t tell you what your marketing plan or strategy should be.
+Agencies and freelancers can help you execute or complete specific tasks, but they can’t tell you what your marketing plan or strategy should be and they can’t handle your core marketing operations (those tasks are better handled by an experienced Marketing Leader).

 Tasks that your team should almost always handle in-house are: